Education Secretary pledges to tackle ‘chronic’ skills shortages

 Ms Phillipson said the Government’s plans to remove the obligation on employees to offer maths and English qualifications alongside apprenticeships would benefit all businesses.

-She added that “much more” support is needed for small businesses and Skills England will “drive forward” this work.
+She added “much more” support is needed for small businesses and Skills England will “drive forward” this work, while education minister Janet Daby later said the body in its current “shadow” form had engaged with more than 700 partners, as she described the Government’s ambition for a “more agile and responsive” organisation.

 He added: “That means that whilst the shortages she describes are profound, there are also many people who are graduates, in non-graduate jobs, owing a lot of money, with pretty useless degrees.”